kokkeanshern/UserApi/README.md

 # UserApi
-API that handles account creation and management
+API that handles account creation and management for some pseudo use case.